DataDog/datadog-ci/src/commands/trace/README.md

 - The positional arguments are the command which will be launched and traced.
 - `--name` (default: same as <command>) is a human-friendly name for the reported span.
-- `--tags` is an array of key value pairs of the shape `key:value`.
-This will be the tags added to the custom span.
+- `--tags` is an array of key-value pairs with the format `key:value`.
+These tags are added to the custom span.
-    The resulting dictionary will be merged with whatever is in the `DD_TAGS` environment variable.
-If a `key` appears both in `--tags` and `DD_TAGS`, whatever value is in `DD_TAGS` will take precedence.
+    The resulting dictionary is merged with what is in the `DD_TAGS` environment variable.
+If a `key` appears both in `--tags` and `DD_TAGS`, the value in `DD_TAGS` takes precedence.
-- `--measures` is an array of key value pairs of the shape `key:value`.
-This will be the measures added to the custom span.
+- `--measures` is an array of key-value pairs with the format `key:value`.
+These measures are added to the custom span.
     The `value` must be a number.
 - `--no-fail` (default: `false`) will prevent the trace command from failing even when not run in a supported CI Provider.
 In this case, the command will be launched and nothing will be reported to Datadog.
-- `--dry-run` (default: `false`) it will run the command without sending the custom span.
+- `--dry-run` (default: `false`) runs the command without sending the custom span.
 All other checks are performed.

 #### Environment variables